 June 15-early November – Paull Arctic cruise

-December - Possibly shipping to Antarctica if cruise occurs in early 2014.
+December - Possibly shipping to Antarctica where it could serve as an AUV rescue tool if Ken Smith’s NSF funded cruise occurs in early 2014.

-Potential 2014 field programs:
+Potential future field programs:

-The MBARI-GSC program in the Canadian Arctic, for which this vehicle was initially built, is intended to be a multiyear program.
-Efforts to bring the vehicle back to the Arctic are likely to continue past 2013.
+The MBARI-GSC project in the Canadian Arctic, for which this vehicle was initially built, is intended to be a multiyear program.
+Efforts to bring the MiniROV back to the Arctic are likely to continue past 2013.
 The possibility that the MiniROV will be used on the Korean icebreaker Aaron, as KOPRI scientists are interested in participating in this research program, is also being discussed.

 Paull already has an active collaboration with Peter Barnes, who is the Principle Scientist at NIWA in New Zealand.
 He is interested in trying to obtain funding from the New Zealand Government to bring MBARI’s MiniROV and the mapping AUV to NZ to investigate submarine canyon heads and young seafloor faulting features.